 Scientists have found ways and means to get out of the swamp: “We are lost in a swamp, the morass of our ignorance. ...
 We have to find the roots and get ourselves out! ...
 Braids or bootstraps are necessary for two purposes: to pull ourselves out of the swamp and, afterwards, to keep our bits and pieces together in an orderly fashion.”
 (Schmiechen)

-All this is known since more than 2000 years: “The only way to arrive at coherent languages is to set up axiomatic systems implicitly defining the basic concepts.”
+All this is known for 2300+ years: “The only way to arrive at coherent languages is to set up axiomatic systems implicitly defining the basic concepts.”
 (Schmiechen) Or, as Aristotle put it: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”

 In sum: There ARE absolute universal criteria of scientific truth and they tell you that MMT is false.